taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 > less /tmp/troubleshooting-sentinel.log
 > ```

-### Edit cron and add a "run it every two minutes" entry
+### Edit cron and add a "run it every five minutes" entry

 On the commandline, edit `crontab` &mdash; notice, that we, like in most commands, are doing it as the `dashcore` system user...